dokyun-kim4/rl-pusher/README.md

 where $\epsilon$ is typically some small value around 0.2.

-The $min()$ function indicates that we take the minimum between the *probabiliy* ratio and the clipping function.
+The $min()$ function indicates that we take the minimum between the *probability* ratio and the clipping function.
 Essentially, this ensures that the ratio between the old and new policy doesn't change by more than $\epsilon$ at a time.
 Ideally, this ensures learning stability.

 Finally, the two summation symbols indicate that we sum over every timestep $t$ within a given trajectory $\tau$, and then sum over the set of trajectories, $D_k$.